-- Setbacks do not apply to fencing, berms, landscaping, roads, bridges, or utility poles. - Inverters and generators must be setback 400 feet. - If the site is adjacent to a property not owned by the applicant a minimum 100-foot setback is required for above ground equipment. - o If that property is residential a minimum 350-foot setback is required for above ground equipment. - If the site is adjacent to a road a 50-foot setback is required for above ground equipment. - Any 50-foot buffer depicted on the GDP shall not be disturbed except for the removal of non-native species, hand-clearing for safety or removal of dead or dying trees, or clearing necessary for ingress/egress or infrastructure connectivity. - All buffers shall be designed by a professional landscape designer or landscape architect to minimize visibility, maximize survivability, and minimize losses from wildlife consumption. - Homes 600 feet or less from the SEF, homes 300 feet or less from the SEF but which have an existing minimum 50' preserved buffer, and public roadways shall be provided with a buffer of (1) evergreen tree with a minimum height of six (6) feet every fifteen (15) feet and one (1) large deciduous tree with a minimum caliper of two (2) inches every ten (10) feet. - Residential homes 300 feet or less from the SEF and without an existing 50-foot buffer shall be provided with an 8-foot high earthen berm planted with a minimum of one (1) evergreen tree with a minimum height of six (6) feet every ten (10) feet, one (1) large deciduous tree with a minimum trunk caliper of two (2) inches measured six (6) inches from the ground every fifteen (15) feet, one (1) understory deciduous tree with a minimum trunk caliper of two (2) inches measured six (6) inches from the ground every fifteen (15) feet, one (1) evergreen shrub with a minimum height of four (4) feet every ten (10) feet. - Required landscaping berms shall be earthen and: - o Have plantings atop or outside of the berm. - o Be located outside of any fencing. - o Be installed with each phase of the facility's development during site grading and prior to the driving of pilings within 1,000 feet of the required berm.
+- Setbacks do not apply to fencing, berms, landscaping, roads, bridges, or utility poles. - Inverters and generators must be setback 400 feet. - If the site is adjacent to a property not owned by the applicant a minimum 100-foot setback is required for above ground equipment. - If that property is residential a minimum 350-foot setback is required for above ground equipment. - If the site is adjacent to a road a 50-foot setback is required for above ground equipment. - Any 50-foot buffer depicted on the GDP shall not be disturbed except for the removal of non-native species, hand-clearing for safety or removal of dead or dying trees, or clearing necessary for ingress/egress or infrastructure connectivity. - All buffers shall be designed by a professional landscape designer or landscape architect to minimize visibility, maximize survivability, and minimize losses from wildlife consumption. - Homes 600 feet or less from the SEF, homes 300 feet or less from the SEF but which have an existing minimum 50' preserved buffer, and public roadways shall be provided with a buffer of (1) evergreen tree with a minimum height of six (6) feet every fifteen (15) feet and one (1) large deciduous tree with a minimum caliper of two (2) inches every ten (10) feet. - Residential homes 300 feet or less from the SEF and without an existing 50-foot buffer shall be provided with an 8-foot high earthen berm planted with a minimum of one (1) evergreen tree with a minimum height of six (6) feet every ten (10) feet, one (1) large deciduous tree with a minimum trunk caliper of two (2) inches measured six (6) inches from the ground every fifteen (15) feet, one (1) understory deciduous tree with a minimum trunk caliper of six (6) inches from the ground every fifteen (15) feet, one (1) understory deciduous tree with a minimum trunk caliper of two (2) inches measured six (6) inches from the ground every fifteen (15) feet, one (1) evergreen shrub with a minimum height of four (4) feet every ten (10) feet. - Required landscaping berms shall be earthen: - Have plantings atop or outside of the berm. - Be located outside of any fencing. - Be installed with each phase of the facility's development during site grading and prior to the driving of pilings within 1,000 feet of the required berm.